kvietcong/Sub-Sinker/README.md

 Press F3 to reveal the whole map.

-## To Do/issues:
+#### To Do/issues:
 Refactor cooldowns with IEnumerators instead of the mess it currently is

 Add new movement options like a quick dash or boost

-Improve visuals and add to environment (i.e. implement jellyfish model)
+Improve visuals and add to environment (e.g. implement jellyfish model), improve fish behavior

 Replace network UI and allow for custom ports

-Improve map texture and allow it to be dynamic/tile, as well as texture the sides of walls
+Improve level texture and allow it to be dynamic/tile, as well as texture the sides of walls

 Map generator flips width and height (currently UI fix)

-Allow radar to stretch properly with non-square dimensions
+Allow radar grid to stretch properly with non-square dimensions, make it display more info (e.g. currently visible players)

 Allow players to bounce off walls without screwing up other stuff

 Physics seem to affect host and clients differently

-Improve ping indicator (lol)
+Improve ping cooldown UI (lol)

+Add more sounds like pickup indicator and ambient noise

+Add pickups to inventory to use later instead of insta-heal

+Add TDM, CTF, permadeath, and more modes